openstack/charm-guide/doc/source/testing.rst

 It's worth exploring what are the *inputs* and *outputs* of a function, and that depends on whether the function is *pure* or *impure*.

-A *pure* function is one that is always returns the same results for the same set of values passed to the function.
+A *pure* function is one that always returns the same results for the same set of values passed to the function.
 This means that there are no (input) side-effects or dependencies on any other state outside of the function.
 A pure function is analogous, algorithimically, to a mathematical function.